aaronkyle/concept/web-gis/README.md

    1. We created a 'geogig' user added the appropriate the PATH variable to the user's `/bashrc` file to allow the user to call the geogig application

 1. We created a DNS entry to link traffic coming in from http://geogig.crossculturalconsult.com to our desired geogig server

 **Remaining tasks** to get the GeoGig set-up "working" for our current map-production needs are:

    1. We need to configure nginx appropriately to allow us to push and pull data to each GeoGig project

-   1. Once GeoGig is up on the server, we then need to import all our existing data (this is an issue for Kartoza, @timlinux).
-In addition to shapefiles, [it is possible to import postgreSQL data into GeoGig](http://geogig.org/workshop/workshop.html).
+   1. Once GeoGig is up on the server, we then need to import all our existing data.
-   * It remains unclear to CCCS what is occurring in [the GeoGig 'import' process](http://geogig.org/docs/data/import.html).
-That is: What happens if we import both a postgreSQL database as well as shapefiles?
-Are each of these "objects" a unique GeoGig entity, meaning that--as with our current Git-managed repositories--the shapefiles are managed *in situ* and would remain separate and distinct from any postgreSQL database entities?
-Or does GeoGig re-structure the data as part of its 'import' process (such as when importing data into postgresSQL] so that neither 'source'file object is relevant to GeoGig after the initial import?
-If the later is the case, are the challenges of importing multiple and different PostregreSQL databases into GeoGig the same as they would be for merging databases within PostregreSQL (e.g. conflicting schema names)?
-Does GeoGig allow us to re-export its data as a single postgreSQL database, or does it keep each file entity separate?

-[*Tangentially related:* Is GeoGig linked to its own database back-end?
-To what extent does GeoGig system act as the database, and how does it version control changes to it's own database?]

-IMPORTANT: With respect to the data uploaded to postgreSQL, please remember to keep track of meta-data, including the project file name. [@pwhipp ideally, we'd also want some for of a script that would allow us to upload shapefile data into the [document management system](https://github.com/cccs-web/docmeta).]
+   Data sources:

+   ...

    1. We'll need to improve our documentation and team understanding about GeoGig database management.
-As the several questions raised above indicate, CCCS current understanding of how GeoGig manages data is limited.

 We would like to learn more about the extent to which it is possible (and recommended) to use GeoGig to manage and version-control other data (such as census data of socio-economic indicators).

-We should spend some time to identify and prioritize needed tutorials and coaching sessions of data management using GeoGig as our version-control system.
+We should spend some time to identify and prioritize needed tutorials and coaching sessions of database version-control systems.

 *Next Steps for Integrating Git-annex*